 A defending player can still be adjudged to have accidentally handled the ball, so it is not automatically an offence, creating a two-tier handball law.

 Will VAR be strict on defensive handballs?

-The Premier League says nothing will change with its interpretation of handballs by defenders, so do not expect a glut of penalties as seen in FIFA and UEFA competitions.
+The Premier League is expected to be much stricter in its interpretation of handballs by defenders in 2020-21, so more penalties may follow as seen in FIFA and UEFA competitions.